There are three tiers of Seasearch recording.

 Crawfish are one of the largest crustaceans found in British and Irish waters and have suffered a dramatic decrease in populations in recent years.
 They have now been identified as a Biodiversity Action Plan species because of the pitifully small numbers that remain.

-In the last couple of years there seems to be a revival in the population, particularly in the south-west of England.
+In the last few years there seems to be a revival in the population, particularly in the south-west of England.
 We want divers to look out for crawfish and tell us wherever they see them.

 If you are lucky enough to see a crawfish DO NOT COLLECT IT!
 Numbers are now so small that divers should not take them, even where it is legal to do so.